pabloli/ASOSMA/VideoJs/README.md

 ###**Variablity**
 The project is divide by 3 modules (Core, Plugins, Skins).
+***The core library*** handles the actual video player capabilities, reading video from many type of sources , and displaying it on HTML5 enviroment.
-The core module is a rigid module and for change any feature there is a need an authorization of the TC Commitee, but there are the other modules (Plugins and Skin).
+The core module is a rigid module, any change or feature addition to the core requires an authorization of the TC Committee.
+***Plugin and skins*** ,  are ment to allow specific customization, for many users. this feature makes Video.JS accessible.
+Plugin examples - subtitles, recording,playlist playing etc.
  These module are more easy to change and commit the changes.

 ###**Maintaining**
 ***Releasing version***